Being told that your dog has cancer can be gut wrenching, but remember that it is not necessarily a death sentence for your dog.

 For surgery to work, the cancer should be a single tumor and the vet has to be fairly sure that the cancer has not and will not spread to surrounding tissues.

-Therefore, before treatment of dog cancer by surgery, be sure that a complete work-up has been done so as to minimize risks and check for metastasis.
+Therefore, before treatment of dog cancer by surgery, make sure that the vet has done a complete work-up so as to minimize risks and check for metastasis.

 The work-up should include blood work, urinalysis, X-rays and ultrasounds.

-Lymph nodes in the area of the cancer should also be checked for enlargement.
+The vet should also check the lymph nodes in the area of the cancer for enlargement.
 (Enlarged lymph nodes is a sign indicating that the cancer has spread to the lymph nodes.)

 Surgery is not without side effects.
 Possible side effects that you should consider include:

 - Bleeding problems (during or after surgery)

 - Anesthetic accidents

 Of course, not all dogs are candidates for surgery.
 Old dogs and those with very weakened immune systems may not survive the surgery and/or anesthesia.